 {% endautoescape %}

-Understand and apply correctlyautoescapeTags as wellsafeandescapeFilter, is an indispensable skill in AnQiCMS template development.
-It can help you display a rich variety of content flexibly while ensuring website security.
+Understand and apply correctlyautoescapetags as wellsafeandescapeThe filter is an indispensable skill in AnQiCMS template development.
+It can help you display a wide variety of content flexibly while ensuring website security.

 - **Q: Why AnQi